Osmia latreillei: Distribution

-This species is mainly found in central and southern Europe (France, Germany, Switzerland, Italy, Greece, and Spain).
-Occasionally these bees have also been found in North Africa and in the Middle East.
+This species is mainly found in central and southern Europe including countries such as France, Germany, Switzerland, Italy, Greece, and Spain.
+Occasionally, these bees have also been found in North Africa and the Middle East.

 Biology

-Females of this species dig tunnels in the ground.
-At the end of each tunnel the bees hollow out cells where they lay supplies of pollen and deposit eggs.
-After hatching, the larvae feed directly on pollen grains for about thirty days.
+Females of this species dig tunnels in the ground, where they create cells at the tunnel's end.
+These cells are stocked with pollens, and eggs are laid in each one.
+Once the eggs hatch, the larvae feed directly on the pollen grains for about thirty days.
 The bees overwinter in the stage of prepupae.
-In the spring they enter the pupal stage, while the adults appear at the end of March.
-The flying season lasts from April through July.
+In the spring, they enter the pupal stage, while the adults emerge by the end of March.
+The flying season typically lasts from April through July.

 The bees are oligolectic, gathering pollen only from Asteraceae species.
-However, adults have been observed feeding on flowers of various families of plants, mainly Reichardia picroides (Asteraceae), Echium angustifolium (Boraginaceae), Vicia villosa (Leguminosae), Euphorbia spp.
+However, adults have been observed feeding on a variety of plants from different families, including Reichardia picroides (Asteraceae), Echium angustifolium (Boraginaceae), Vicia villosa (Leguminosae), Euphorbia spp.
 (Euphorbiaceae), Salvia verticillata (Labiatae), Rosmarinus officinalis (Labiatae) and Morina persica (Dipsacaceae).